akash-network/docs/deploy/tls-termination-of-akash-deployments/akash-with-tls-example.md

 When you deploy with 80/tcp port exposed in Akash, the nginx-ingress-controller on the provider will automatically get 443/tcp exposed too.
 This makes Full TLS termination possible.

-If you are not familiar with Akash deployments, visit the documentation for the desktop app [Akashlytics Deploy](https://docs.akash.network/guides/deploy) as an easy way to get started.
+If you are not familiar with Akash deployments, visit the documentation for the desktop app [Cloudmos Deploy](https://docs.akash.network/guides/deploy) as an easy way to get started.

 ```
 ---